hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

      data-offset="7"
      data-dmax="130"></div>

 France had the worst CFR in EU, around 21% in April.
 This changed exponentially from mid-May to mid-August, coming to under 0.5% while daily tests grew linearly from about 50 to about 150 per 100 000.
-Since mid-August it grew slightly, but it still shows values that are under 1% — if we calculate CFR with a 7-day offset.
+Since mid-August it grew slightly, but it still shows values that are under 1%, if we calculate CFR with a 7-day offset.

-Even if we vary the offset to 14, 21, or 28 days, CFT is still relatively stable — just under, around, or just over 1%, respectively.
+Even if we vary the offset to 14, 21, or 28 days, CFR is still relatively stable — just under, around, or just over 1%, respectively.

 ## Germany